Faculty & Staff Research Symposium

 Everyone at the university is invited to attend the presentations, whether they are presenting at other sessions or not.
 One of the advantages of the symposium format is that every session has a built-in audience: even if only the speakers are there, you will still be gathered with 3-10 colleagues from across the university to discuss your work and theirs.

-Yes, though for this first year, the symposium will be focused on building the faculty and staff community, and talks should be aimed at this audience.
-Students will be invited, but we ask that you do not require attendance for a student or a class.
+Yes, though for now, the symposium is focused on building the faculty and staff community, and talks should be aimed at this audience.
+Students are invited, but we ask that you do not require attendance for a student or a class.
 If you want to present on research you’re doing with students, those students may certainly attend and help with the presentation but should not present themselves.